aionnetwork/aion-docs/aion-virtual-machine/maven/deploy.md

 # Deploy

-Deploy your contract on a blockchain network.
+Deploy your contract on a blockchain network: `mvn aion4j:deploy`

 Before you deploy your contract, make sure you have [compiled it](compile).

 ## Local